 Power System Model

-The JuliaGrid supports the composite type PowerSystem to preserve power system data, with the following fields: bus, branch, generator, base, and model.
-The fields bus, branch, and generator hold data related to buses, branches, and generators, respectively.
+JuliaGrid supports the type PowerSystem to preserve power system data, with the following fields: bus, branch, generator, base, and model.
+The bus, branch, and generator fields hold data related to buses, branches, and generators, respectively.
 The base field stores base values for power and voltages, with the default being three-phase power measured in volt-amperes for the base power and line-to-line voltages measured in volts for base voltages.
-Within the model field, there are ac and dc subfields that store vectors and matrices pertinent to the power system's topology and parameters, and these are utilized in either the AC or DC framework.
+Within the model field, the ac and dc subfields store vectors and matrices pertinent to the power system's topology and parameters, and these are utilized in either the AC or DC framework.

-The composite type PowerSystem can be created using a function:
+The type PowerSystem can be created using a function:

 JuliaGrid supports three modes for populating the PowerSystem type: using built-in functions, using HDF5 file format, and using Matpower case files.